salrashid123/cloud-functions-dotnet/README.md

 ## Prerequsites

-This script requires docker mulit-stage builds provided docker-ce 17.05+ at a minimum.
+This script *requires* dotnet 2.0.0+ and  docker mulit-stage builds provided docker-ce 17.05+ at a minimum.
 You can optionally compile and run the node_module if you have the prerequsites specified in cloud-fucntions-go.

-Optionally, you can also install dotnet 2.0.0+ on the workstation to build and run the sample directly.
+You can also install dotnet 2.0.0+ on the workstation to build and run the sample directly.
 You can also run the sample within docker with dotnet-runtime.

 * docker-ce 17.05.0+
   - [https://download.docker.com/linux/debian/dists/jessie/pool/edge/amd64/docker-ce_17.05.0~ce-0~debian-jessie_amd64.deb](https://download.docker.com/linux/debian/dists/jessie/pool/edge/amd64/docker-ce_17.05.0~ce-0~debian-jessie_amd64.deb)